John looks forward to helping you!

 What our patients are saying:

-Another patient that I have recently is a woman in her early fifty, She had had a hip problem since 2011 after a hit spider jump falls from a chair.
-She was treated once before the year 2014; however, after that, She went on with her life for almost 6 years and tried to ignore mild limping on her right leg.
-She was diagnosed with MS (multiple sclerosis) by her western medical doctor when she was sent to the ER a couple of times, they told her that she was actually having heart attacks, but she didn’t know that.
-It was until she had a car accident in April of 2020, she started to think about coming back to our clinic for new treatment sessions, then she contacted me some time a month ago because her leg simply looked as if she’s dragging something that didn’t belong to her body.
-Now after a few treatments, she is not only able to walk, but also able to do small running as well as something she could not have done for a very long time in the past–bending her knees to the chest level.
-She looks very happy now! – jz
+I recently treated a woman in her early fifties who has had a hip problem since 2011, after falling from a chair during a spider jump.
+She received treatment once before 2014, but then continued with her life for almost six years, trying to ignore mild limping in her right leg.
+She was later diagnosed with multiple sclerosis (MS) by her Western doctor after being sent to the ER multiple times.
+They initially thought she was having heart attacks, but she didn’t realize it at the time.
+It wasn’t until a car accident in April 2020 that she decided to return to our clinic for new treatment sessions.
+She reached out to me about a month ago because her leg looked as if she was dragging something that didn’t belong to her body.
+After a few treatments, she is now not only able to walk but also do small running and bend her knees to chest level—something she hadn’t been able to do for a long time.
+She is very happy now! – jz